 Investors can earn fixed income at regular intervals through coupon payments.
 The rate of interest payments would be specified as a percentage of the face value of the g-sec.
 Coupon payments are paid to the investors periodically.

-What are the disadvantages of g-secs?
+What are the disadvantages of Government Securities or g-secs?

 - Low returns